prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

    Specifies the base URL under which the exchange can be reached.
 Added to wire transfers to enable tracking by merchants.

+AGGREGATOR_IDLE_SLEEP_INTERVAL
+   For how long should the aggregator sleep when it is idle before trying to look for more work?
+Default is 60 seconds.

 SIGNKEY_DURATION
    For how long is a signing key valid?